Daredevil: Born Again: Approach

+Storylines and characters

 Despite using the Born Again subtitle, the series does not directly adapt that storyline or others from the comics.
 It also does not incorporate any of the planned material for the fourth season of Daredevil.
 At the beginning of Born Again, Murdock has not been Daredevil for a year after a "line was crossed", when Benjamin "Dex" Poindexter / Bullseye kills Nelson and Murdock tries to kill Dex in return.
 Amanat believed killing Nelson, who is Murdock's moral compass, was "the only thing that made sense" when telling a story about Murdock starting a new life without being Daredevil.
 Cox felt Nelson's death was an appropriate way to start the series, believing the new story needed to be "big, brave, and bold" and "shake things up" from the original.
-The series sees Fisk being elected mayor of New York City, after learning of the need for a strong candidate in the post-credits scene of Echo.
 Scardapane said the series was a "two-hander", exploring both Murdock and Fisk.

-Though Fisk is the "prime villain", the series features other antagonists who Scardapane said would be "piling up" as the story continues.
-These include the serial killer Muse, whose storyline continues into the second season.
+The first season sees Fisk being elected mayor of New York City, after learning of the need for a strong candidate in the post-credits scene of Echo.
+Scardapane said the Mayor Fisk storyline was fun to explore but became too topical and moved the series away from "the large, mythological genre stuff" from the comics.
+He said the storyline would end with the second season and future seasons would return to the tone and street-level storytelling of Frank Miller's Daredevil comics.
+Scardapane felt the first two seasons were "Part 1" and "Part 2" of the same story, and said there was a "Part 3" to the Murdock and Fisk story that could be explored in the future.
+Amanat said the Murdock and Fisk storyline would "always be the heartbeat of this franchise... but there are also so many great characters and storylines" to also explore.
+The third season begins with Murdock in jail after publicly revealing that he is Daredevil at the end of the second season, while Fisk goes into exile.
+Scardapane said "they've been put in their separate corners for a moment" and both characters' new storylines were based on runs in the comics, with Murdock's taking inspiration from "The Devil in Cell Block D" from Daredevil vol. 2 #82–87 (2006).